 Healthcare Rights

-Universal healthcare, patient rights, emergency care, prescription drug coverage, mental health, dental care, complaints, and children's and elderly rights under Icelandic national law.
+Universal healthcare, patient rights, emergency care, prescription coverage, mental health, dental care, and complaints under Icelandic national law.

 Universal Healthcare